 A standard full-time load is 24 points per semester.

-- 196 points comprising 32 six-point units.
+- 48 points comprising 24 points of coursework and 24 points of research.
 Students normally take eight units each year, four in each semester.

 - Available to international students